aartics/aartics_portfolio/README.md

 ![alt-text](aartics/img/readme_hexagon.jpg "viewing hexagonal grids")

-###### *Eg. The homepage banner of d3js.org has an inspiring taste of how beautifully expansive that could feel.*
+###### *Eg. The homepage banner of [d3js.org](https://d3js.org/ "link to d3.js") has an inspiring taste of how beautifully expansive that could feel.*

-Conceptually, using a hexagonal grid could also allow ‘folding’ the design exploration pattern into spherical geodesic dome "worlds of information".
+Conceptually, using a hexagonal grid could also allow ‘folding’ the design pattern into spherical geodesic dome "worlds of information" that viewers could choose to explore.
 That could be fun.

 ![alt text](aartics/img/readme_geodesic.jpg "image of hexagons folding into a dome")